WorldCereal/worldcereal-classification/README.md

 ## Overview

 **WorldCereal** is a Python package designed for generating cropland and crop type maps at a wide range of spatial scales, leveraging satellite and auxiliary data, and state-of-the-art classification workflows.
-It uses [openEO](https://openeo.org/) to run classification tasks in the cloud, by default the [Copernicus Data Space Ecosystem (CDSE)](https://dataspace.copernicus.eu/).
+It uses [**openEO**](https://openeo.org/) to run classification tasks in the cloud, by default the [**Copernicus Data Space Ecosystem (CDSE)**](https://dataspace.copernicus.eu/).

 Users can leverage the system in a notebook environment through [Terrascope](https://terrascope.be/en) or set up the environment locally using the provided installation options.

-In order to run classification jobs on CDSE, users can get started with [**monthly free openEO processing credits**](https://documentation.dataspace.copernicus.eu/Quotas.html) by registering on the CDSE platform.
+In order to run classification jobs on CDSE, users can get started with [monthly free openEO processing credits](https://documentation.dataspace.copernicus.eu/Quotas.html) by registering on the CDSE platform.
 Additional credits can be purchased, or users may soon be able to request them through the **ESA Network of Resources**.

 ## Features

 - **Scalable**: Generate maps at a wide range of spatial scales.
 - **Cloud-based Processing**: Leverages openEO to run classifications in the cloud.
-- **Powerful classification pipeline**: WorldCereal builds upon [**Presto**](https://arxiv.org/abs/2304.14065), a pretrained transformer-based model, leveraging global self-supervised learning of multimodal input timeseries, leading to better accuracies and higher generalizability in space and time of downstream crop classification models.
+- **Powerful classification pipeline**: WorldCereal builds upon [Presto](https://arxiv.org/abs/2304.14065), a pretrained transformer-based model, leveraging global self-supervised learning of multimodal input timeseries, leading to better accuracies and higher generalizability in space and time of downstream crop classification models.
 The Presto backbone of WorldCereal classification pipelines is developed [here](https://github.com/WorldCereal/presto-worldcereal).
 - **Customizable**: Users can pick any region or temporal range and apply either default models or train their own and produce custom maps, interacting with publicly available training data.
 - **Easy to Use**: Integrates into Jupyter notebooks and other Python environments.